A random Hall-Paige conjecture: Applications

 Let $X\subseteq G$ with $|X\triangle R|\leq p^{10^{10}}n/\log(n)^{10^{18}}$, $\sum X=0$, and $|X|\equiv 0\pmod k$.
 Partition $X$ into sets $X_1, \dots, X_k$ satisfying $|X_i|=|X|/k, |X_i\triangle R_i|\leq p^{10^{10}}n/\log(n)^{10^{16}}, \sum X_i=0$ for $i=1, \dots, k$ (to do this, use Lemma~\ref{Lemma_find_set_with_correct_sum} $k-1$ times, applying it to the pairs $(R,Z)=(R_1, X), (R_2, X\setminus X_1), \dots, (R_{k-1}, X\setminus\bigcup_{i=1}^{k-2}X_i)$ with $p'=p/k, m=|X|/k, \epsilon = p^{10^{10}}n/\log(n)^{10^{17}}, g=0$.
 Afterwards setting $X_k=X\setminus\bigcup_{i=1}^{k-1}X_i$ gives a set with $\sum X_k=0$, $|X_k|=|X|/k$, and $|X_i\triangle R_i|\leq p^{10^{16}}n/\log(n)^{10^{10}}$).
 Use Lemma~\ref{Lemma_find_set_with_correct_sum} to choose $Y_1,Y_2$ with $|Y_1\triangle S_1|,|Y_2\triangle S_1|\leq p^{10^{10}}n/\log(n)^{10^{16}}$, $|Y_1|=|Y_2|=|X|/k$ and $\sum Y_1, \sum Y_2=0$ (for this application, use $Z=G$).
 We proceed differently based on the value of $k$: \begin{itemize} \item If $k=3$, then we have $\sum X_1+\sum X_2+\sum X_3=0$ and so Theorem~\ref{thm:maintheoremsemidisjoint} applies to these sets giving a perfect matching (whose edges give a partition of $X$ into zero-sum sets of size $3$).
 Note that here we used that $0\notin X$ in the case that $G$ is an elementary $2$-group. \item If $k=4$, then $\sum X_1+\sum X_2+\sum Y_1=0$ and $\sum X_3+\sum X_3+\sum Y_1^{-1}=0$.
 Thus Theorem~\ref{thm:maintheoremsemidisjoint} gives perfect matchings $M_1, M_2$ in $H_G[X_1,X_1,Y_1]$, $H_G[X_3,X_4,Y_1^{-1}]$ respectively.
 For each $y\in Y_1$, let $(a_y, b_y, y)$ and $(c_y, d_y, -y)$ be the edges of $M_1/M_2$ through $y$/$-y$ respectively.
 Notice that for each $y$, we have $a_y+ b_y+ c_y+ d_y =(a_y+ b_y+ y)+(c_y+ d_y -y)=0$ and so $\{(a_y, b_y, c_y, d_y ): y\in Y_1\}$ gives a partition of $X$ into zero-sum sets of size $4$. \item If $k=5$, then $\sum X_1+\sum X_2+\sum Y_1=0$, $\sum X_4+\sum X_5+\sum Y_2=0$, and $\sum X_3+\sum Y_1^{-1}+\sum Y_2^{-1}=0$.
 Thus Theorems~\ref{thm:maintheoremnondisjoint},~\ref{thm:maintheoremsemidisjoint} give perfect matchings $M_1, M_2,M_3$ in $H_G[X_1,X_1,Y_1]$, $H_G[X_4,X_5,Y_2]$, $H_G[X_3,Y_1^{-1},Y_2^{-1}]$ respectively.
 For each $x\in X_3$, let $(x, y_x, z_x)\in M_3$ be the edge of $M_3$ through $x$ and let $(a_x, b_x, -y_x)$, $(c_x, d_x, -z_x)$ be the edges of $M_1/M_2$ through $-y_x$/$-z_x$ respectively.
 Notice that for each $x$, we have $a_x+ b_x+ x+c_x+ d_x =(a_x+ b_x- y_x)+(x+y_x+z_x)+(c_x+ d_x -z_x)=0$ and so $\{(a_y, b_y,x, c_y, d_y ): x\in X_3\}$ gives a partition of $X$ into zero-sum sets of size $5$. \end{itemize} \end{proof}

 We now prove a version of the previous result where the sizes of the zero-sum sets are not fixed.
 We remark that the $p=1$, $X=G\setminus \id$ case of the following result proves Conjecture~\ref{Conjecture_Cichacz} for sufficiently large groups.
+We'll work with multisets in this section and will use $m_i(M)$ to denote the number of occurrences of element $i$ in a multiset $M$.

 \begin{lemma} Let $p\geq 1/\log(n)^{10^{99}}$ and $M\subseteq \{3,4,5, \dots\}$ be a multiset.
 Let $R$ be a $p$-random subset of an abelian group $G$.
 With high probability the following holds.